purpleprotocol/purplecoin/README.md

 * This means adjusting quotes can only be done upward in case of buy quotes and downward in case of sell quotes, very similarly to how a Dutch auction works.
 Strategies can then be implemented around this by adjusting the time and price parameters of a quote update.

 #### Comparison with liquidity pools
-We can quickly see that this mechanism resembles a traditional.
+We can quickly see that this mechanism resembles a traditional Order Book exchange.
 This brings several advantages to liquidity pools:
 * Stateless design
 * Market and limit orders
 * No need to lock liquidity in the pool for a long time; Liquidity providers are able to access profits after each trade